-QuickBooks Desktop is an impeccable accounting software that is catering to industry-specific needs of small and medium-sized businesses, CPAs and solopreneurs.
+QuickBooks Desktop is impeccable accounting software that is catering to industry-specific needs of small and medium-sized businesses, CPAs and solopreneurs.
 There are several business accounting tasks that are easily automated and simplified by using QuickBooks Desktop.

-One of such accounting functionalities that is taken care by QuickBooks Desktop is inventory management.
+One of such accounting functionalities that are taken care by QuickBooks Desktop is inventory management.
 With the help of this easy-to-use accounting software, you can easily track and manage inventories by creating and building Inventory Assembly Items.
 Inventory assembly items are a combination of sub-assemblies, part inventory items into single inventory items.

 Further, we can also define Inventory Assembly Items as a line item that is used while creating sales or purchase forms.
-Creating and adding Inventory Assembly Items is usually a two-step process that primarily include:
+Creating and adding Inventory Assembly Items is usually a two-step process that primarily includes:

 - After defining and specifying inventory assembly items, you will need to add different inventories by building them.
 And, do ensure that assembly items are accurate to inventory quantities.

-At this point in time, it is also indispensable for you to understand basic differences between Group Items and Inventory Assembly Items.
+At this point in time, it is also indispensable for you to understand the basic differences between Group Items and Inventory Assembly Items.